-The Tymbos of Marathon is a vaulted tomb where the 192 Athenian soldiers who died in the Marathon Battle were buried.
-The burial monument, also known as the “Soros”, is the reminder of the epic victory of the Greek -majorly outnumbered- forces against the “unbeatable” Persians.
+The Tumulus of the Athenians at Marathon in Athens: The Tumulus of Marathon is a vaulted tomb where the 192 Athenian soldiers who died in the Marathon Battle were buried.
+The burial monument, also known as the Soros, is a reminder of the epic victory of the Greek forces against the allegedly unbeatable Persians.

 Nowadays, those interested can visit the small park around the tomb and see the marble stele, erected as a reminder of this unique chapter of Greek history.

 Discover the best tours in Athens and book the one that meets your interests the most!

 The tomb is 10 meters tall and has a diameter of 50 meters.
 Right next to it, stands a statue of Miltiades, the general of the army during the battle, thanks to the strategic intelligence of which, the Greeks managed to triumph in 490 BC.

 Archaeological research brought to light evidence of the cremated bones, as well as traces of the funeral supper.
 The location of the burial is rather significant and underlines the outstanding case of the Marathon Battle; although the tradition ordered that the fallen ones would be buried in their hometown, it was decided that the warriors of Marathon should be buried on the battlefield, as a remark of their exceptional bravery.
 The tumulus was a point of reference, and every year the young Athenians would visit the place to leave wreaths and make sacrifices to honor the gallant heroes.